 - Easy access to materials in cases of illness

 - Easy access to lectures from other programs

 - Improved quality of online sessions with AV.io HD

 AV / IT teams

 - Easy and fast LMS and hardware infrastructure integration

 - Reliable solution with extensive support (on Epiphan’s support plan)

 - Increased faculty loyalty and satisfaction

-- Classroom lecture quality and faculty monitoring through HQ recordings
+- Classroom lecture quality and faculty monitoring via HD recordings

-- Budget savings (alternative solutions are usually 3-4 times more expensive than Pearl)
+- Budget savings (other solutions are typically three to four times more expensive than Pearl)